 The following indications will help you to make the most out of this guide:

-- This guide will concentrate on describing the coastal Palos Verdes hikes and trails.
-I will write about several reserves and preserves a bit away from the coast on another occasion
+- This guide will concentrate (mostly) on describing the coastal Palos Verdes hikes and trails.

-- The coastal hike ideas will be covered from north to south.
+- This Palos Verdes hiking information will be covered from north to south.
 Most places on the coast are connected by the Palos Verdes Drive

-- Even though we are talking about hikes and trails, some of the places described in here require little physical effort to be enjoyed.
+- Even though we are talking about Palos Verdes hikes, some of the places described here require little physical effort to be enjoyed.
 So, do not get intimidated if you are not a hiker.
 The ideas in here apply to all levels of physical fitness

-- The places detailed in here are free of charge unless otherwise noted
+- The places detailed here are free of charge unless otherwise noted

 - I am providing general access information but enter the name of the places in your GPS for more accuracy